ALIGNMENT | INTERNSHIP

 Product Design Intern

 After being onboarded, one of my first tasks was to conduct a UX audit of the platform.
-A primary issue that I found was within the connection within the 5-step Alignment Playbook--the core quarterly system that Alignment uses to help teams set goals, track progress, and reflect on their performance.
+A primary issue that I found was within the connection within the 5-step Alignment Playbook

 1